sithis993/Crypter/README.md

  ## Disclaimer - IMPORTANT
 Crypter is intended for educational and research purposes only.
 This software should not be used within any system or network for which you do not have permission, nor should it be used for any illegal or illicit purposes.
 The author takes no responsibility for any damages that may be caused by the software in this repository.

 Once compiled, Crypter WILL encrypt the files on the computer on which it is executed.
-Whilst this repository provides you with access to the source code of Crypter (enabling you to decrypt any encrypted files), bugs and other issues could, in theory, interrupt or prevent a successful decryption.
+Whilst Crypter provides you with access to the decryption key (enabling you to decrypt any encrypted files), bugs and other issues could, in theory, interrupt or prevent a successful decryption.

 Consequently, a permanent and irreversible loss of data could occur.
 To avoid any potential damage, you should only run Crypter on a test machine created for this purpose.